aynfrancesco06/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 ![image](https://user-images.githubusercontent.com/56792014/220393900-796e4877-42b3-459d-b05b-afe849393871.png)

-    - After setting this all up, rebuild the backend dockerfile with `docker build --pull --rm -f "backend-flask/dockerfile" -t backend-flask:latest "backend-flask" `
+  -After setting this all up, rebuild the backend dockerfile with `docker build --pull --rm -f "backend-flask/dockerfile" -t backend-flask:latest "backend-flask" `

-    - Then run `docker compose build ` to rebuild the docker compose file
+  -Then run `docker compose build ` to rebuild the docker compose file

-    - After the rebuilds, I did `docker compose up` command (In this case I just upped the backend service to test the healthchecks)
+  -After the rebuilds, I did `docker compose up` command (In this case I just upped the backend service to test the healthchecks)
 ![image](https://user-images.githubusercontent.com/56792014/220394732-205043d9-b80d-4dd3-a71b-76f4b7350443.png)

-    - You can check the healthcheck logs by using this command `docker inspect --format "{{json .State.Health }}" <container name> | jq `
+  -You can check the healthcheck logs by using this command `docker inspect --format "{{json .State.Health }}" <container name> | jq `

 ![image](https://user-images.githubusercontent.com/56792014/220395157-c4981176-9a54-453e-9c4b-f99f870bfcf1.png)

-    - 404 error is expected in the backend, but this also shows that the healthchecks are working.
+  -404 error is expected in the backend, but this also shows that the healthchecks are working.

 ![image](https://user-images.githubusercontent.com/56792014/220395517-37e1a650-19fb-43ca-a3d0-418eb6d0a6a7.png)